Job Description

 1. Support in Data Collection & Analysis

-2. Support in Operations Model Development
+2. Support in Research Model Development

 3. Reporting & Documentation